Aditea19/RAG_System/README.md

 1. User uploads one or more PDFs.
 2. Text is extracted and chunked into meaningful segments.
-3. Embeddings are generated and stored in ChromaDB.
+3. Embeddings are generated using Google’s embedding model.
+4. Chunks are stored in an in-memory vectorstore.
+5. For Q&A:
-4. The retriever finds the most relevant chunks based on similarity.
+  - The retriever fetches the most relevant content.
-5. Gemini generates the final answer, summary, or document comparison based strictly on retrieved context.
+  - Gemini generates the answer strictly from the retrieved context.
+6. For summaries or comparison:
+  - The system processes all content and produces structured output.

-This architecture ensures accuracy, reduces hallucination, and maintains transparency.
+  - This architecture ensures fast, transparent, and reliable document analysis without external database dependencies.

 ---